CNC Services Northwest

 See the Field Guide for more extensive descriptions and history of the various control models.

 There was some crossover between mill and lathe designations.
-A few T39 lathe controls were assigned 3000-series numbers; a small number of T15 lathe controls were built and assigned 4000-series numbers; and at least one dealer turned a board-level T39 kit (2000-series) into a mill control instead.
+A few T39 lathe controls were assigned 3000-series numbers; a small number of T15 lathe controls were assigned 4000-series numbers; and dealers sometimes converted mill controls for lathe use or vice versa, in the field.

 Router tables, water jets, punch presses and similar machines usually use mill controls.